saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 the book and playbook references are likely what you'll need.
 You know your situation so choose materials that fit the scenarios on your team or in your company the best.

-Something to know, the references from 37Signals are different.
+Something to know, the references from 37Signals are different from others.
 Jason Fried (CEO) and David Heinemeier Hansson (CTO) operate a
-*remote only*company and have written extensively on their management approach.
+*remote only* company and have written extensively on their management approach.
 If you're looking for novel ideas and a different take on remote work, deep-dive into what 37Signals have to say.

 #### **37Signals**